Skip to Content

 If victims die from complications that arise, on the other hand, their surviving family members may be able to recover compensation by filing a wrongful death claim.
 If you were recently hurt or lost a loved one because of someone else’s negligence, the accident lawyers at Coxwell & Associates can evaluate your situation to determine if you have grounds for a claim.

 From the moment you call our office to the day your claim is resolved, your family will be treated with the utmost respect, compassion, and professionalism.
-Call (601) 265-7766 to schedule a free case evaluation with a Jackson personal injury attorney.
+Call (601) 265-7766 to schedule a case evaluation with a Jackson personal injury attorney.

 How Are Personal Injury Claims and Wrongful Death Claims Different?